dev-bittu/quizapp/README.md

 - **Enhanced Understanding**: By participating in the platform, students can enhance their understanding of various subjects.
 - **Leaderboard**: Track top performers.

+# Overview
+We host this application here: devbittu.pythonanywhere.com

+Visit amd check this out
+*NOTE:* For verifying your questions use this username and password:-
+username: admin
+password: admin

 # Installation
 1. For linux:
 ```bash